 Note: The design decisions I made were specific to my existing work style, and the type of information I wanted to get out of the Log.
 Like many designs, it is not absolute.
 Everyone's system should be catered to the user(s)' goals, and the design should reflect that.

-Log time system
+Log time resolution

 A few of my friends (deuveir and josh) have decided to log the start and end time of their entries.
 After careful consideration, I decided against this decision for the Log, because I wasn't particularly interested in knowing when I'm working during the day, I just wanted to work.
 I also don't usually work with zero breaks and perfect focus, and my work schedule tends to be quite erratic.
 I typically tend to feel most comfortable taking regular, small breaks, and engaging with work whenever I have time.

 Instead, I take mental note of how much time I've spent not working during a task, and deduce it from the total time spent on said task.
 I also subdivide my tasks into 30 minute segments.
 The idea here being that if I do something for less than 30 minutes, then it probably isn't worth logging.
 And, if I do something for 45 minutes, this encourages me to put a bit more time in and finish things up, reaching 1 hour.
 In addition, it helps to not get too caught up in small units of time, since that makes for more mental exertion.
 It might not seem like much at first, but it adds up over the hundreds of days.

 Logging non-project activities